 The NMFS LOA (2021) provides incidental take for Level B harassment of pinnipeds that may result from monitoring of biological resources and physical processes in the Russian River estuary.
-The number of incidental takes in 2022 was calculated based on the number of animals that responded to activities by either moving on their haul-out or flushing from their haul-out (Table 1).
-Alerts were also recorded by monitors but are not included in the number of incidental takes reported.
+The total incidental take in 2023 was calculated based on the number of animals that responded to activities by either moving on their haul-out or flushing from their haul-out (Table 1).
+Alerts were also recorded by monitors but are not included in the total take number.
 Most often at haul-out sites within the estuary (excluding the Jenner haul-out on Goat Rock State Beach, Figure 1) harbor seals either had no reaction or raised their heads in alert as a boat passed.

 The Russian River Biological Opinion requires monthly topographic surveys of the barrier beach at the mouth of the Russian River.
 A Sonoma Water biologist was present during topographic surveys to monitor the seal response to the survey crew.
-Between 4% and 100% of seals were flushed from their haul-out during the monthly mapping activities (Table 3).
+Between 7% and 100% of seals were flushed from their haul-out during the monthly mapping activities (Table 3).